Astros vs. Red Sox Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has collected 120 hits with 18 doubles, three triples, 20 home runs and 69 walks.
-He has driven in 81 runs with four stolen bases.
+- Alex Bregman has recorded 123 hits with 19 doubles, three triples, 20 home runs and 71 walks.
+He has driven in 82 runs with four stolen bases.

-- Bregman has picked up a hit in two straight games.
-In his last five games he is hitting .238 with two doubles, a triple, two home runs, a walk and six RBI.
+- Bregman brings a three-game streak with at least one hit into this matchup.
+During his last five outings he is hitting .421 with three doubles, a triple, two home runs, three walks and six RBI.

 Bregman Recent Games